Interagency Arctic Research Policy Committee (IARPC)

 In recent years, the Federal Government has taken increased interest in the Arctic driven largely by the profound impacts of climate change on national security, military preparedness, transportation needs, natural resource management, and energy security in the region.
 All of these issues bear on science and technology.
 In addition, a wide range of agencies are now working in, and focused on, the Arctic, requiring greater interagency collaboration and coordination.

 IARPC External Collaborations

-IARPC Collaborations is the structure created by IARPC to implement its 5-Year Research Plan.
-The structure is organized around 12 topical Collaboration Teams.
-Many Collaboration Team activities involve establishing and enhancing inter-institutional and interdisciplinary conversations.
+IARPC Collaborations is the structure created by IARPC to implement its five-year Arctic Research Plan.
+Collaboration teams use the website to advance cooperation in Arctic research.
+Many team activities involve establishing and enhancing inter-institutional and interdisciplinary conversations.
 Harnessing diverse talent requires broad participation and, therefore, all collaboration teams are open to the public through the IARPC Collaborations Portal.

 - IARPC Collaborations Portal

 - Report to Congress on the Arctic Research Plan, 2017-2021